 PLEASE NOTE: After temporarily converting to a virtual fest in 2020 because of the pandemic, we plan to return to a traditional in-person presentation in 2021.
 However, if an in-person SLIFF cannot be presented safely, we'll again use the secure Eventive online platform and instead hold the fest virtually.

 SLIFF presents approximately 20 juried and audience-choice awards.
 Juried awards include the Spotlight on Inspiration Documentary Award ($5,000 cash prize), the New Filmmakers Forum's Emerging Director Award ($500 cash prize), the Essy Award ($500 cash prize) for St. Louis-related films and filmmakers, and the Interfaith Award for narrative and documentary features.

 Additionally, SLIFF is an Academy-sanctioned qualifying festival for both narrative and documentary shorts.
 Winners of the juried award for Best Live Action Short, Best Animated Short, Best Documentary Short, and Best of Fest (Narrative Short) can submit to the Academy of Motion Picture Arts and Sciences for Oscar® consideration.

 Full award information can be found on the Cinema St. Louis website.

 Conditions for Eligibility:

-4) be submitted with a completed entry form and appropriate payment
+4) Be submitted with complete entry information and appropriate payment.

-5) not be widely commercially or publicly available on video/DVD, cable, YouTube, Vimeo, iTunes, or On Demand in the St. Louis region prior to the festival dates.
+5) Not be widely available on video/DVD, cable, YouTube, Vimeo, iTunes, or VOD in the St. Louis region before the festival dates.
 A film's availability on one of these platforms does not absolutely disqualify an entry, but first priority will be given to works that are true premieres.

-If your film is selected, publicity images must be sent immediately.
-300 dpi or higher electronic images are preferred in .jpg or .png format.
-All invited short subjects must be immediately available for upload or delivery upon invitation.
+If your film is selected, publicity images must be sent immediately (300 dpi or higher electronic images are preferred in .jpg or .png format).
+All invited shorts must be immediately available for upload or delivery on invitation.